iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Experiment

 \section{Experiment}

-An experiment evaluated the developed eye-tracking system's effectiveness and compared different interaction methods.
-The study is based on a between-subjects design with two distinct groups, each using different clicking methods to collect gaze data.
+An experiment evaluated the effectiveness of the developed eye-tracking system and compared different interaction methods.
+The study employs a between-subjects design, with two distinct groups, each utilizing different click methods to collect gaze data.